Innovation in Health Care the GSK Way

 Development and Innovation GSK continues to improve Canadian healthcare with research and development funding as well as a salary injection into the economy.

 For more than a century, GSK has been helping to protect and improve the heath and well-being of millions of Canadians.
-A global leader in the areas of vaccines, respiratory health, and consumer health care, its contribution to innovation within the life science sector in Canada is significant.
+A global leader in the areas of vaccines, respiratory health and consumer healthcare, its contribution to innovation within the life science sector in Canada is significant.

-Earlier this month, GSK announced it had recently invested $36 million to modernize its manufacturing facility in Mississauga, Ontario into a world class consumer health and prescription supply site.
+In September, GSK announced it had recently invested $36 million to modernize its manufacturing facility in Mississauga, Ontario into a world class consumer health and prescription supply site.
 Currently the site produces about 50 different products and exports 90 percent of it to 100 markets worldwide.
 The enhanced infrastructure will grow its production capacity from 30 million units a year to almost 50 million by 2020, as well as help attract key consumer health and prescription manufacturing mandates into the future.

-A second manufacturing site in Ste Foy, Québec currently produces a majority share of Canada’s seasonal influenza vaccine and is responsible for the domestic supply of Canada’s pandemic influenza vaccine requirements.
+A second manufacturing site in Ste Foy, Quebec currently produces a majority share of Canada’s seasonal influenza vaccine and is responsible for the domestic supply of Canada’s pandemic influenza vaccine requirements.
 GSK has invested over $200 million invested in the facility since 2007.

 Performing effectively, delivering flawlessly

-With more than 2,000 full-time employees and a salary injection of $225 million into the economy, the company has a wide footprint in Canada and is committed to improving Canadian health care and the life of patients through research and development (R&D).
+With more than 2,000 full-time employees and a salary injection of $225 million into the economy, the company has a wide footprint in Canada and is committed to improving Canadian healthcare and the life of patients through research and development (R&D).
 As part of this commitment, last year alone, GSK contributed $65 million in funding Canadian R&D.

 Discovering and developing new medicines and vaccines is critical work that takes time and collaboration.
 Recognizing this, GSK combines its expertise and resources with academia, small and medium-sized enterprises, biotech companies, and the life sciences sector so new treatments can be developed more quickly and efficiently.
 A few examples of notable collaborations in recent years include:

-Collaborating with the NEOMED Institute to create the Biologics and Vaccine Centre of Excellence in Laval, Québec.
+- Collaborating with the NEOMED Institute to create the Biologics and Vaccine Centre of Excellence in Laval, Quebec.

-Partnering with Vancouver-based biotherapeutics company Zymeworks, to develop their bi-specific antibody platforms for oncology medicines.
-The company also has partnerships in Québec with Thrasos Therapeutics, a company specializing in the development of treatments for kidney disease, and Gladius Pharmaceuticals, which develops novel antibiotics.
+- Partnering with Vancouver-based biotherapeutics company Zymeworks, to develop their bi-specific antibody platforms for oncology medicines.
+The company also has partnerships in Quebec with Thrasos Therapeutics, a company specializing in the development of treatments for kidney disease, and Gladius Pharmaceuticals, which develops novel antibiotics.

-Together with innovation hubs like the Centre for Drug Research and Development (CDRD), MaRS Innovation, and the Québec Consortium for Drug Development (CQDM), GSK collaborates with researchers to investigate new therapeutic targets and novel platforms for discovery and development.
+- Together with innovation hubs like the Centre for Drug Research and Development (CDRD), MaRS Innovation, and the Quebec Consortium for Drug Development (CQDM), GSK collaborates with researchers to investigate new therapeutic targets and novel platforms for discovery and development.
 Through these unique collaborations, the firm has supported more than 30 early discovery or disruptive technologies.